hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Update Braiins OS+ using OPKG
 =============================

-With OPKG you can easily update your current installation of Braiins OS+, by connecting to the miner via SSH and using the following commands:
+With OPKG, you can easily update your current installation of Braiins OS+ by connecting to the miner via SSH and using the following commands:

 ::